Tip of The Month

 Identification

-disease.
 Residents are also encouraged to watch their own elms.
-If Dutch elm disease is detected
+If Dutch elm disease is detected early in an

-early in an infection stage, it is possible at times to prune it out.
-Typical symptoms to look for are
+infection stage, it is possible at times to prune it out.
+Typical symptoms to look for are yellowing of

-yellowing of leaves -- usually in the upper crown -- followed by leaf browning, curling and falling to the
+leaves -- usually in the upper crown -- followed by leaf browning, curling and falling to the ground.
+If

 Oak Wilt